 Canada’s COVID-19 Essential services list also includes Bitcoin mining as an essential service.
 This move has provided miners with the opportunity to grow as more people invest in bitcoin.

 2. Cheaper Electricity

 It’s no secret that mining takes up a lot of electricity.
 It is the highest utility that miners have to pay for.
 BBC News recently reported the “seizure of about 1000 bitcoin mining machines after a power spike in Iran.”
 A University of Cambridge tool has estimated that mining consumes the same amount of energy that Switzerland uses in a year.

 In Quebec, the story is different.
 Warehouses that had been abandoned for years are now money-minting locations.
 The cost of power is about 4.5 cents/kWh in Quebec.
 This is half the price of energy in the United States.

 Mining machines are always running 24/7, and therefore they generate significant amounts of heat.
 Without a proper cooling system, you run the risk of overheating your computers.

-Now more than ever, people are investing in bitcoin mining.
+Now more than ever, people are investing in Bitcoin mining.
 Everyone is home, and they now have time to learn about cryptocurrency trading and mining.
-D-central is the ideal platform for those who are just starting in the industry.
+D-Central is the ideal platform for those who are just starting in the industry.

-Choosing to mine bitcoin may seem like a daunting task at first, especially because of its complexity.
+Choosing to mine bitcoin may seem like a daunting task at first, mostly because of its complexity.
 However, with the correct guidance, you can be on your way to being a significant miner in the industry.
 We are located in Quebec, which is also known as the mining hub of Canada.